outtieTV/guides/README.md

 *Tip:* Keep the `screen` sessions running in the background, or set up systemd services for automatic start‑up after a reboot.

 ---

-*All scripts, patches, and the `get-modules.sh` helper are version‑controlled on your GitHub repository.*